 Identifying your Preferences

-Scholarden believes in the uniqueness of each of the exam taker, and thus, would never advise for a generalized or non-specialized approach towards any aspect of the GRE testing, even if it is how to find the best resource materials.
+Scholarden believes in the uniqueness of each exam taker and, thus, would never advise a generalized or non-specialized approach towards any aspect of the GRE testing, even if it is how to find the best resource materials.

 First of all, one needs to identify the learning situation where they most thrive—do you feel that you will learn better in a scheduled, planned setting, supervised by a tutor or instructor?
 Or are you someone who likes to take charge of their learning themselves?

 In case you thrive in a classroom environment, ask yourself, what kind?
-In-person, or online?
-If you prefer in-person, research on available classes and testing institutions near you or in your city.
+In-person or online?
+If you prefer in-person, research available classes and testing institutions near you or in your city.
 And remember, don’t just go to the first venue you see!
-Do your research, speak to the instructors, speak to the students who have already experienced their teaching techniques, have secured better results and then make up your mind.
+Do your research, speak to the instructors, speak to the students who have already experienced their teaching techniques and have secured better results, and then make up your mind.

 In such a dilemma, research the approach followed by the test preparation companies online.
 Are they focusing on individual strengths and weaknesses?
 Would you get the appropriate amount of attention through these platforms for your individual needs?
 These questions will help you narrow down your choices and hopefully pick an option that is best suited for you.